OHBA-analysis/osl-dynamics/README.md

 osl-dynamics works with [MNE-Python](https://mne.tools): a typical M/EEG workflow preprocesses, source reconstructs and parcellates data first, then models the dynamics of the parcel time courses with osl-dynamics.
 Data can be loaded from NumPy (`.npy`), MATLAB (`.mat`), text (`.txt`) or MNE (`.fif`) files.

-For a full description of the toolbox, see the documentation: [https://osl-dynamics.readthedocs.io](https://osl-dynamics.readthedocs.io).
+For a full description of the toolbox, see the [documentation](https://osl-dynamics.readthedocs.io).

 ## Quick example